 Patricia Edmonds has worked as a writer, editor, co-author and communications consultant for more than three decades.
-At National Geographic Magazine, she is director of short form editorial, and oversees the creation of news and feature content for National Geographic print and digital platforms.
+At National Geographic Magazine, she is senior director of short form editorial, and oversees the creation of news and feature content for National Geographic print and digital platforms.
 She also writes Basic Instincts, a monthly essay on animal reproduction.

 A veteran of digital, newspaper and magazine journalism, Patty previously headed the online news operation at NPR.org.
 There she led an overhaul of the system that translated NPR radio journalism to the web, and orchestrated the web component of NPR’s 9/11 coverage that won Peabody, Dupont and other journalism awards.